Milan Township, Allen County, Indiana: Cholera, malaria, and smallpox

 While all of these diseases are unheard of in the township today, each of these potentially life-ending scourges touched Milan Township at an earlier time.
 Groundbreaking on the Wabash and Erie Canal was 1832, and the canal was ultimately finished in 1856.
-Along the way to completion, it was said that a construction worker passed away from either cholera or malaria for every 6 feet of the canal being built.
+Along the way to completion, it was said that a construction worker died from either cholera or malaria for every 6 feet of the canal being built.
 The length of the canal was 452 miles, from Toledo, OH to Evansville, IN.

-In November 1899 an epidemic of smallpox was “prevailing in Milan Township,” according to a Fort Wayne Journal-Gazette article from the time.
-A cluster of cases six miles southeast of Maysville “in a heavily populated area” was described, apparently stretching to the Ohio Line.
+In November 1899 an epidemic of smallpox was "prevailing in Milan Township", according to a Fort Wayne Journal-Gazette article from the time.
+A cluster of cases six miles southeast of Maysville "in a heavily populated area" was described, apparently stretching to the Ohio Line.
 Homes of infected individuals were placed under total police-supervised quarantine and all individuals exposed to those cases were placed under quarantine.
 Milan Center School was ordered by the health department to be closed until the threat of contagion had passed.
 Of interesting note was a particular smallpox-associated odor which could be detected outside each of the infected households.